edouardfouche/deutsche-bahn-time-display/README.md

 Since it is fetching data from the Deutsche Bahn, you may use this script for display next connection times on any line in whole germany.
 It takes into account delays, train cancelations, and probably missed connections on the way.

-When a delay information is available, the number of minutes `Y` is added to the display time `Z` as `Z+Y`.
+When a delay information is available, the number of minutes `Y` is added to the displayed time `Z` as `Z+Y`.
 If other troubles are detected (train canceled, connection will be probably missed), the character `X` is displayed besides the number of minutes `Z` as `ZX`.
-In that case, it is better to check manually online for more information.
+In that case, we recommend you to check manually on Deutsche Bahn or on your local transportation website for more information.

 ## Example